crashoverride777/swifty-ads/README.md

 Complete redesign of the helper.
 The project was getting too big for my liking and since I am planning on adding another ad provider soon I decided to split the helper into individual files.

-This has the benefit of
+This has the benefit of cleaner and easier to maintain code, especially when I will add another Ad provider.

-1) Cleaner code

-2) Easier to maintain

-3) More flexible, people can decide to just use a single Ad provider or use a combination of multiple providers just as before.
+I also think this way is more flexible because you can decide to just use a single Ad provider or use a combination of multiple providers just as before.
+Its just alot easier to set up this project for your liking.

 Please re-read the instructions again for the new setUp.